vkulyk-mindk/bareos-zabbix/README.md

 ##### Zabbix template configuration

-Link this Zabbix template to each host that has a Bacula's backup job implemented.
-Each host configured in Zabbix with this template linked needs to have its name equals to the name configured in Bacula's Client resource.
+Link this Zabbix template to each host that has a Bareos's backup job implemented.
+Each host configured in Zabbix with this template linked needs to have its name equals to the name configured in Bareos's Client resource.
 Otherwise the data collected by the bash script will not be received by Zabbix server.

 - **Items**

-  This Zabbix template has two types of items, the items to receive data of backup jobs, and the itens to receive data of Bacula's processes.
-The items that receive data of Bacula's processes are described below:
+  This Zabbix template has two types of items, the items to receive data of backup jobs, and the itens to receive data of Bareos's processes.
+The items that receive data of Bareos's processes are described below:

-  - *Bacula Director is running*: Get the Bacula Director process status.
-The process name is defined by the variable {$BACULA.DIR}, and has its default value as 'bacula-dir'.
-This item needs to be disabled in hosts that are Bacula's clients only.
+  - *Bareos Director is running*: Get the Bareos Director process status.
+The process name is defined by the variable {$BAREOS.DIR}, and has its default value as 'bareos-dir'.
+This item needs to be disabled in hosts that are Bareos's clients only.
-  - *Bacula Storage is running*: Get the Bacula Storage process status.
-The process name is defined by the variable {$BACULA.SD}, and has its default value as 'bacula-sd'.
-This item needs to be disabled in hosts that are Bacula's clients only.
+  - *Bareos Storage is running*: Get the Bareos Storage process status.
+The process name is defined by the variable {$BAREOS.SD}, and has its default value as 'bareos-sd'.
+This item needs to be disabled in hosts that are Bareos's clients only.
-  - *Bacula File is running*: Get the Bacula File process status.
-The process name is defined by the variable {$BACULA.FD}, and has its default value as 'bacula-fd'.
+  - *Bareos File is running*: Get the Bareos File process status.
+The process name is defined by the variable {$BAREOS.FD}, and has its default value as 'bareos-fd'.

   The items that receive data of backup jobs are divided into the three backup's levels: Full, Differential and Incremental.
 For each level there are six items as described below: